 The doorway to the high floor section (left) and low floor section (right).

 This specific Amsterdam, Holland tramcar has entrance doors on both side, however this is a different issue, (related to some tramstops on route 5 having platforms on the "other" side) and indeed other "high floor with low floor section" tramcars within the fleet only have doorways on one side.
 Clicking any of these four images will open a larger version in a new window.
-Examples of how older, historic systems have been upgrading. |
+Examples Of How Older, Historic Systems Have Been Upgrading |

 ||